-In this huge and complex system, the commercial beekeeper is an extremely vital but very, very tiny cog, and hardly the villain - rather a mere player in a system commercial beekeepers themselves did not create.
+In this huge and complex system, the commercial beekeeper is, as stated, an extremely vital but very, very tiny cog, and hardly the villain - rather a mere player in a bigger system commercial beekeepers themselves did not create.

 Meanwhile, those who do not approve of commercial beekeeping, could take a look at their shopping cart to see what they are buying.
 Are they willing to pay a higher price to support better farming practices?
-Are they prepared to pay a premium price for honey?

-I would also say that a small team of independent campaigners across the world (including myself), were the first people to start raising awareness of neonicotinoids and their danger to bees, and this group consisted primarily of beekeepers of all types, including commercial beekeepers, who were the first to sound the alarm about neonicotinoids, and because of their direct experience of what was happening to their bees on a major scale.
+I would also say that a small team of independent campaigners across the world (including myself), were the first people to start raising awareness of neonicotinoids and their danger to bees, and this group consisted primarily of beekeepers of all types, including commercial beekeepers, who were the first to sound the alarm about neonicotinoids because of their direct experience of what was happening to their bees on a major scale.

-COPYRIGHT 2010 - 2016: WWW.BUZZABOUTBEES.NET
+COPYRIGHT 2010 - 2023: WWW.BUZZABOUTBEES.NET